TasinKazi/Quizlet-App/README.md

 # Quizlet-App
 ### App Description
-Navigate users to different parts of an app, Let users create content within an app, Save any data that users create
+Users can create new flashcards right from the app.
+Flashcard app should be able to save multiple user-created cards so that users can revisit the app to review their cards.
+Navigate users to different parts of an app, Let users create content within an app, and Save any data that users create
 ### App Walk-though